ISISComputingGroup/ibex_developers_manual/Database-Troubleshooting.md

 ## Reducing database disc space

 Database disc space is taken up by tables stored in `C:\Instrument\Var\mysql\data` the space can be regained by truncating the table.
-This will lose all the data so be careful.
+This could lose the data and will certainly remove it from the database so be careful.
+At various stages you will be prompted for the database password it is on the passwords page.

+First create a sql dump of the two largest schemas:

+    "c:\Program Files\MySQL\MySQL Server 5.7\bin\mysqldump.exe" -u root -p msg_log > msg_log_<date>.sql
+    "c:\Program Files\MySQL\MySQL Server 5.7\bin\mysqldump.exe" -u root -p archive > archive_<date>.sql

 From a command prompt:

     "c:\Program Files\MySQL\MySQL Server 5.7\bin\mysql.exe" -u root -p

-Enter the password found on the passwords page.

-Truncate the message log table with: `truncate table msg_log.message;` Truncate the sample archive table with: `truncate table archive.sample;`
+Truncate the message log tables with:
+    truncate table msg_log.message;
+    truncate table archive.sample;